runtimeverification/wasm-semantics/numeric.md

 There are 12 binary operators for integers: `add`, `sub`, `mul`, `div_sx`, `rem_sx`, `and`, `or`, `xor`, `shl`, `shr_sx`, `rotl`, `rotr`.

-In the operators above, `sx` indicates the signedness of the operator and could be either `s` (signed) or `u` (unsigned).
-It decides whether the operands should be interpreted as signed integer or unsigned integer.

 - `add` returns the result of adding up the 2 given integers modulo 2^N.
 - `sub` returns the result of substracting the second oprand from the first oprand modulo 2^N.